-This essay is inspired by Ken Schwaber’s unSAFe at any speed blog.
-In brief, Ken cautions against returning to the RUP practices disguised as agile framework, and urges his readers to keep their commitment to the Agile Manifesto.
+This essay is inspired by Ken Schwaber’s unSAFe at any speed blog post.
+In brief, Ken cautions against returning to the RUP practices disguised as an agile framework, and urges his readers to keep their commitment to the Agile Manifesto.

 While I’m very much with Ken on the subject of heuristics, thinking for yourself and sticking to the principles of agile, there are some deeper things to that than management vs. software developers, or RUP vs. agile oppositions.
 Make yourself comfortable, as it’s going to be an interesting 7+ min read, or whatever more time you might need to contemplate it.